petermcd/Dependency-Visualiser/README.md

 require the same package.

 ## To Do
-* Identify the minimum available version of a dependency
+* Identify the minimum available version of a dependency.
-* Implement a parser for other package managers such as NPM (for JS)
+* Implement a parser for other package managers such as NPM (for JS).
-* Implement output scripts
+* Implement output scripts.
-* Implement alternate storage engines (such as mySQL)
+* Implement alternate storage engines (such as mySQL).
+* Modify the package to use the lock file if available falling back to individual files if necessary.